|Blade Length||165 mm|

 About the Shape - This is also a multi purpose knife, but with a slight vegetable bias.
 Santoku means 'Three Virtues' or 'To solve Three Problems'.
 The virtues or problems are slicing, dicing and mincing.
 Santoku is usually found in 160mm - 190mm lengths.
 These are more and more popular in Western kitchens due to the unique shape and smaller easy to handle size.

-About Haruyuki Enju - The stunning Enju series from Haruyuki is perfect for any home cook or young chef looking for a set of sexy, reliable, and rugged kitchen knives.
-The AUS10 steel core takes a blazingly sharp edge and is sandwiched between a cascade of gorgeous damascus steel.
-The simple, elegant Enju wood handle gives this line its name, and we love the minimalist look of a single piece of wood used for the handle.
+About Haruyuki Nagisa - The stunning Nagisa series from Haruyuki is perfect for any home cook or young chef looking for a set of sexy, reliable, and rugged kitchen knives.
+The AUS10 steel core takes a blazingly sharp edge and is sandwiched between a cascade of gorgeous Damascus steel.
+The simple, elegant oak wood handle gives this line its name, and we love the minimalist look of a single piece of wood used for the handle.

 Stainless steel is super handy because it doesn’t rust or stain easily like carbon steel.
 That said, remember it is stain-less, not stain-never.
 While it is much easier to care for than high-carbon steel, it does benefit from proper use: use it, wash it, dry it and put it away.
 Always avoid the dishwasher!